 In Delighted, you could easily create a yes-no pulse survey with our thumbs survey template, and reach your customers in whichever channel is best for the moment: email, web, or within your app.

 For more information on how to stay connected tactfully, take a look at our previous posts on improving the customer experience during uncertain times.

 If you need to create a pulse survey, it’s as easy as modifying your initial survey question.
 Just make sure the answer scale (0-10, 1-5, thumbs up or down) is still appropriate.
 Also check out our guide on examples of biased survey questions to avoid common questionnaire pitfalls.

-If you’re new to Delighted, you can get started with pulse surveys for free with a 7-day trial.
-We also offer a robust free plan to help you stay in touch with your community during this unprecedented time.
+If you’re new to Delighted, you can get started with pulse surveys for free with a 7-day trial of our experience management software.
+We also offer a free survey plan to help you stay in touch with your community during this unprecedented time.